tvarnish/alevel-sombrero/README.md

 # Sombrero

+> This repository has been archived.
+It serves as a place to preserve my original A-Level Computer Science Project, Sombrero, as it was when I completed it.
+Any future changes to this project will be made in a separate repository.

 Sombrero is my A-Level Computer Science project (AQA), focused on simulating the three-dimensional N-Body Problem.
 Basic documentation can be found at [alevel-sombrero.readme.io](https://alevel-sombrero.readme.io), and reference for the Simulation class can be found in the Reference section of that site.

 <p align="center">